a-location-1/tender-buttons/_posts/2024-08-10-Project-Introduction.md

 > In the inside there is sleeping, in the outside there is reddening, in the morning there is meaning, in the evening there is feeling.
 In the evening there is feeling.

 Welcome!
 This is a blog documenting the Tender Buttons Project.
-This project uses the basic tools of data anlaysis to engage with the structure and language of Gertrude Stein's 1914 book of prose poems, *Tender Buttons*. *Tender Buttons* is in the public domain, and can be read many places, [such as at Project Gutenberg](https://www.gutenberg.org/files/15396/15396-h/15396-h.htm).
+This project uses the basic tools of data analysis to engage with the structure and language of Gertrude Stein's 1914 book of prose poems, *Tender Buttons*. *Tender Buttons* is in the public domain, and can be read many places, [such as at Project Gutenberg](https://www.gutenberg.org/files/15396/15396-h/15396-h.htm).

 This project is:
  - A learning exercise (think "hello world").